UoB-COMSM0110/2024-group-10/README.md

 Antai: 1.00

+Building space swarm shooters was an incredible opportunity to showcase the skills we learnt during this course.
+Throughout the project, we used concepts outlined in lectures, including software design, testing and documentation.

+Our project’s success is centred on a well-structured development process, which adequately utilised the skillsets of every member.
+We divided up tasks ensuring every team member contributed to software development.
+We were able to master the use of Processing, using it to carry out development in an agile way, iteratively building features and testing them using the principles of continuous integration.

+Central to the success of this collaborative effort was that every team member adequately understood the ideas behind the game and its twist and the requirements we were working towards.
+From generating ideas and paper prototyping to the final submission, all decisions and choices were made collaboratively, and we believe this team-centred approach was crucial to success.

+We utilised our team’s expertise from prior experience to correctly implement agile project management workflow, task control, and team monitoring.
+While individual accountability was crucial, the collaborative approach during feature implementation ensured team member’s were able to assist with certain difficult features.
+The well-designed code structure, with class diagrams, communication diagrams and object-oriented design facilitates fast and efficient development.

+As we developed our game, the principles of continuous integration, rigorous testing, and HCI evaluation were crucial.
+We wanted our game’s development to be truly test-driven, so we ensured quantitative and qualitative evaluations occurred.
+Think aloud and heuristic evaluations were integrated alongside the NASA TLX and the System Usability Scale.
+Simultaneously, the software and code was rigorously tested and refactored, to ensure optimal object-oriented design, time and space-efficient algorithms and data structures.
+This contributed to limiting bugs, errors and ensuring smooth and reliable game operation.

-Reflecting on our project journey, we’ve encountered and overcome many challenges, such as refining collision detection, implementing multiplayer functionality and coordinating remote work during the Easter holidays.
+We encountered and overcame many challenges, such as refining collision detection, implementing multiplayer functionality and coordinating remote work during the holidays.
 These hurdles reinforced the importance of effective communication and teamwork.
 The technical challenges also required collaborative debugging sessions.
 Understanding each other’s coding styles also proved challenging at times, however this process resulted in a deeper understanding of a code and the sharing of knowledge within the team.
 Moving forward, this experience will serve as a founding for future coding group projects.

-Looking ahead, we plan further refining gameplay mechanisms, and integrating new features such as power-ups and level generation.
+Looking ahead, we plan on refining gameplay, and integrating new features such as additional power-ups and clearer levels.
 Optimising performance is still a priority to ensure the game remains robust.
+These new features and performance optimisation will go hand-in-hand with new software engineering skills we seek to develop.
+Having worked together, we believe the team is ideally placed to carry out the next phases of development.

 In conclusion, our project journey has not only strengthened our technical skills, but it has also provided valuable insights into the software engineering process, including agile methods, requirements planning and evaluation techniques, which will undoubtedly be beneficial in future projects.